Crockpot Paleo Pork and Pumpkin Chili (our all time favorite chili!)

 2 chipotle peppers in adobo sauce, chopped (you can find these in the International aisle of your supermarket, usually next to the cans of diced green chilies)

-1 heaping T adobo sauce
+1 heaping tablespoon adobo sauce

 4 cloves garlic, minced